jvo203/fits_web_ql/README.md

 i.e. cargo run --features 'zfp' --release

 This experimental feature replaces the half-float storage with ZFP compression (https://github.com/LLNL/zfp), which speeds-up second-time loads on multi-core systems.
 The HDD/SSD cache storage uses zfp 2d arrays instead of half-floats, which are converted to a half-float RAM storage upon loading.
 Decompressing data is very CPU intensive, hence this feature is only recommended if your server contains a sufficient number of CPU cores (>=32).
-Otherwise speed savings from reading smaller file sizes will be eaten-up by increased CPU times of decompressing the data.
+Otherwise speed savings from reading smaller file sizes will be eaten-up by increased CPU times of decompressing the data. cmake3 needs to be installed on your system.